CuriousOne23/WhenMathPrays/docs/methodology/instrumentation_methodology_and_interpretation_framework.md

 **Mechanical vs. interpretive tension:** The term "mechanical" throughout this framework describes the *category* of property being measured — observable activation, routing, and trajectory patterns.
 The current measurement *process*, however, operationalizes these properties through qualitative human judgment of natural-language output.
 This gap between what we aim to measure (mechanical properties) and how we currently measure it (interpretive scoring) is a known methodological tension.
 Automated scoring would close this gap.
 Until then, "mechanical divergence" refers to the construct being measured, not to the precision of the measurement process itself.

+**Known gap — scoring rubric and anchor exemplars:** The scale above describes divergence at the category level.
+It does not provide anchored exemplars — specific behavioral excerpts that define what a "3" or a "7" looks like in raw text for each metric.
+Without such anchors, a second researcher cannot independently reproduce the scores.
+Concrete anchor exemplars and interpretive rationale for what constitutes low, moderate, and high divergence in practice are the responsibility of `empirical_observations_of_thought_manifold.md`.
+This methodology framework defines the abstract scale; the empirical observations document instantiates it.

 ### 5.2 The Five Metrics

 | Metric | What It Measures |